MasatoKokubo/debugtrace-sh/README.md

-## debugtrace-bash
+## debugtrace-sh

 [Japanese](README_ja.md)

-*DebugTrace-bash* is a library that outputs trace logs when debugging Bash scripts.
+*debugtrace-sh* is a library that outputs trace logs when debugging shell scripts.
-By embedding `debugtrace::enter` and `debugtrace::leave` at the start and end of functions, you can output the execution status of the shell script under development to the log.
+By embedding `debugtrace_enter` and `debugtrace_leave` at the start and end of functions, you can output the execution status of the shell script under development to the log.

 ### Features